ycsin/Project-Deep-Clean/README.md

 If you need anything back to the system, a rescue flashable zip is provided for you to put anything you need inside the system folder and flash.

-If your system failed to boot and you want to see what happened, you will need to add these lines to build.prop and flash for you to logcat during boot:
+If your system failed to boot and you want to see what happened, you will need to add these lines to build.prop and flash for you to `adb logcat` during boot:

 ```shell
 ro.secure=0